ONE API modes

 assert one_offline.offline

-One (online, https://alyx.internationalbrainlab.org) auto
+One (online, https://alyx.internationalbrainlab.org) remote

 One (offline, C:\data) local